yungyuc/nsdhw_21au/proposal/Hydr8O/README.rst

 However, there are a big chunk of unstructured data in the form of paper documents that is needed to be converted into structured format manually.

-The goal of this project is to automate manual data retrieval from the paper sources.
+The goal of this project is to automate manual data retrieval from the paper sources (OCR).

 Methods Description
 -------------------